 \subsubsection{Running the \Euclid MER pipeline}

 The numerical tools required to run the SGS pipelines are grouped under the \Euclid development environment.
-While EWS data are processed in dedicated data centres, for the specific needs of this study we use a \texttt{Docker} container equipped with this environment, in order to execute each step of the MER pipeline locally.
-We categorise those steps in several groups listed below, though we refer the reader to \cite{Q1-TP004} for a more detailed description.
+While EWS data are processed in dedicated data centres, for the specific needs of this study we used a \texttt{Docker} container equipped with this environment in order to execute each step of the MER pipeline locally.
+We categorise those steps in several groups listed below, though we refer to \cite{Q1-TP004} for a more detailed description.

-\begin{itemize} \item Stacking and tiling with VIS background subtraction. \item Final mosaics production with MER additional local background subtraction. \item Detection, segmentation, and deblending of the objects. \item Input point-spread functions (PSFs) coaddition and selection of the reference PSF for each source based on its position. \item Photometry computation and morphology characterization for each source. \item Sérsic fitting on the source cutouts. \item Production of final MER catalogues combining the photometry, morphology, PSF and Sérsic fitting information for each source. \end{itemize}
+\begin{itemize} \item Stacking and tiling with VIS background subtraction. \item Final mosaics production with MER additional local background subtraction. \item Detection, segmentation, and de-blending of the objects. \item Input point spread functions (PSFs) co-addition and selection of the reference PSF for each source based on its position. \item Photometry computation and morphology characterisation for each source. \item Sérsic fitting on the source cutouts. \item Production of final MER catalogues combining the photometry, morphology, PSF, and Sérsic fitting information for each source. \end{itemize}

 This work includes running the MER pipeline on the set of VIS calibrated single exposures defined in Sect. \ref{dataset}.
 The final MER VIS mosaic delivered by the pipeline and the final MER catalogue are extracted from the outputs.
 The VIS \texttt{NoiseChisel} background and the MER background are subtracted from this product.